Verseilus/taxi-suggestions-express/README.md

     "fuel" : "mild hybrid"
 }
 ```
-+ responds with a message containing the ID of the newly added vehicle
++ responds with a message containing the ID of the newly added vehicle or an error 400 message detailing the problem